makostadima/r-novice-intermediate-cambridge-june2015/03-data-structures-part2.md

 > ## Learning objectives {.objectives}
 >
-> * Become familiar with data frames
+> * To become familiar with data frames
-> * To be able to read in regular data into R
+> * To be able to read data into R
 >

 ### Data frames